It’s Not A Good Idea To Abandon Your Marketing Efforts During A Global Pandemic

 How can your business serve the community in the current environment?
 What can you do to pivot and adapt your message?
 Yes, there is some negative news out there.
 But there are also some amazing opportunities.

 Some of these opportunities involve companies like Calendly who are now offering free integration into Zoom and GoToMeeting.
-If you are in the NGO or not-for-profit space, there are many companies now offering free support services such as BlueJeans who’s services are now free for first responders and NGO’s helping to manage the COVID-19 outbreaks.
-Dropbox Business and HelloSign Enterprise will be free for 6 months for NGO’s and not-for-profit organisations.
-Microsoft has also announced it is making the basic version of Office 365 including Microsoft Teams, free for 6 months in response to the need for employees to work from home.
+If you are in the NGO or not-for-profit space, there are many companies now offering free support services such as BlueJeans whose services are now free for first responders and NGOs helping to manage the COVID-19 outbreaks.
+Dropbox Business and HelloSign Enterprise will be free for 6 months for NGOs and not-for-profit organisations.
+Microsoft has also announced it is making the basic version of Office 365, including Microsoft Teams, free for 6 months in response to the need for employees to work from home.

-So, the short message is, there are tools out there to help you adapt and pivot your business into the new conditions, so don’t abandon all your marketing efforts right now.
+So, the short message is there are tools out there to help you and your marketing consultants adapt and pivot your business into the new conditions, so don’t abandon all your marketing efforts right now.

 When this occurs, your competition is likely to cut back.
 This is your chance to gain ground.
 It’s been well-documented that increased spending in marketing and advertising during a recession can pay off.
 From Forbes:

 “…there have been a number of studies going back nearly one century that point out the advantages of maintaining or even increasing ad budgets during a weaker economy.
 Those advertisers that maintained or grew their ad spending increased sales and market share during the recession and afterwards.”